prod80/prod80-ReShade-Repository/README.md

 As always, I like to share.
 If you're happy with my work, all I would ask in return is: spread the word :)

+For any questions, you can find me on the Reshade discord: https://discord.gg/nGaJfv

 Enjoy, and make your games look nice(r)!